k-mack/codeforpdx-pass/docs/design/filenow.md

 This can work well in some cases, but it under performs for photos.
 For example, it was not uncommon to see people endlessly scrolling through their cloud storage accounts trying to find the picture they took of their COVID-19 vaccination card.

+FileNow will allow a user to annotate a file with metadata that will be used to quickly recall the file using its search capability.
+FileNow will only store the file's metadata, not the actual file.
+Searching for a file cataloged in FileNow simply reveals the link to the file on whatever cloud storage provider hosts it.

-### Part 2: Users use multiple cloud storage providers
+### Part 2: Users use multiple cloud storage providers.
+Embrace it.

 The benefit of cloud storage providers is that they are tied to a personal account, not a specific device.
 These personal accounts, however, are specific to the cloud storage provider (e.g., Google accounts are tied to, you guessed it, Google Drive).